lupyuen/lupyuen.github.io/src/auto2.md

 ## Why NuttX

-_Wow looks like we're doing Everything Everywhere All at Once for NuttX on PineDio Stack!
+_Wow looks like we're doing Everything Everywhere All at Once / Daily / Fortnightly for NuttX on PineDio Stack!
 Why are we doing all this?_

 TODO: Common framework for apps and drivers